Deliverables

 The write-up for Homework 1 is due on Tuesday, February 18, 2025.

-Deliverable: Please submit a PDF version of your write-up to the [Homework 1] Write-Up: Rasterizer assignment.
+Deliverable: Please submit a PDF version of your webpage write-up to the [Homework 1] Write-Up: Rasterizer assignment.
 Please remember to select your pages.
+We have guidance on submission ediquette in our Student Handbook.

-As a reminder, you are solely graded on your write-up PDF submission.
-Having a website link can serve as a portfolio for you to show off your amazing graphics work in future years, but will not be utilized while grading, so please make sure to check that your PDF catches all images and updates that you’ve made to your website.
+As a reminder, you are primarily graded on your write-up submission.
+Having a public website is a requirement, and can serve as a portfolio for you to show off your amazing graphics work in future years, but will not be utilized while grading, so please make sure to check that your PDF catches all images and updates that you’ve made to your website.

 We have provided a simple HTML skeleton in index.html found within the docs directory to help you get started and structure your write-up.